 What to record in a distribution agreement

 Suppliers and distributors use an international distribution agreement to record their agreements.
 For example about things like exclusivity, market sharing, and pricing.
-Find out what to look out for when entering into a distribution agreement.
+A distribution agreement is not mandatory.
+In this article lawyer Sjaak van der Heul explains why a distribution agreement is important when doing international business.
+And you can read which agreements you can and cannot put in an agreement.

 The purpose of a distribution agreement